 In musculoskeletal imaging, MR arthrography is a technique available to facilitate the depiction of internal derangements of joints.

-- Indirect arthrography involves intravenous administration of gadolinium to be diffused into the joint.
+- Indirect arthrography involves the intravenous administration of gadolinium to be diffused into the joint.

-- Direct arthrography is when a dilute gadolinium solution is percutaneously injected into the joint.
-This is to allow enlargement of a joint for evaluation of ligaments, cartilage and synovial proliferation.
+- Direct arthrography involves injecting a dilute gadolinium solution into the joint.
+This allows the enlargement of a joint to evaluate ligaments, cartilage and synovial proliferation.

 - The shoulder by contouring the labral-ligamentous abnormalities.
-This technique can differentiate damage to the rotator cuff; in addition to any labral tears in the hip and the collateral ligament of the elbow.
+This technique can differentiate damage to the rotator cuff and any labral tears in the hip and the collateral ligament of the elbow.

-- Meniscectomy of the knee especially in the detection of recurrent or residual meniscal tears.
+- Meniscectomy of the knee, especially in detecting recurrent or residual meniscal tears.

 - Investigate perforations of the ligaments and triangular fibrocartilage in the wrist.